 - Let the oil get hot (not smoking, but starting to ripple, then add the onions and squash.)

 - Cook over high heat, tossing or gently stirring as needed until the squash and onions start to get some golden color and soften up about 5 minutes.

 - Add the corn, decrease the heat to medium, and cook about 5 more minutes.

 - Add the beans and heat through.

-- Sprinkle with liberal amounts of fresh herbs, salt, and pepper.
+- Sprinkle with some amounts of fresh herbs, salt, and pepper.